navin-nallapareddy/StoryRefiner/devops-extension/README.md

 # Story Quality AI Azure DevOps Extension

 This folder contains a minimal example of an Azure DevOps extension that adds a **Story Quality (AI)** section to the User Story work item form.
-The section displays three buttons, **Rate It**, **Re-write**, and **Summary**, which call the existing API provided by this repository.
+The section displays three buttons, **Rate It**, **Re-write**, and **Test Summary**, which call the existing API provided by this repository.
 The re-write action now includes a brief test approach alongside the rewritten story, and the summary option returns a table of suggested tests.

 ## Files